How to use GitHub on a Unity project

 Git is the version control system, and GitHub is a cloud service provider based on Git.

-Git for Unity
+Git for Unity for free

 Learn about Anchorpoint